informalsystems/hermes/guide/src/advanced/troubleshooting/cross-comp-config.md

 ```

 #### Tendermint State Pruning
-The `app.toml` file also defines parmeters to control the tendermint block pruning window:
+The `app.toml` file also defines parameters to control the tendermint block pruning window:

 ```
 min-retain-blocks = z